Genomics-HSE/deepgene/README.md

 ## Installation
 ### Requirements
-This project on a deep learning part relies on pytorch_lightning library and for a generating genomics data relies on msprime.
+This project on a deep learning part relies on `pytorch_lightning` library and for a generating genomics data relies on `msprime`.

 ## Quick tour